The Summit (New York): History

 In May 2009, the mall's owners, Oberlin Plaza One, announced that the mall would close on June 6 following the company's filing for bankruptcy protection.
 At the time, twenty-five stores operated within the mall.
 The mall was allowed to stay open beyond this date after the U.S. Bankruptcy Court decided to extend the deadline for closure, although many of the twenty-five remaining tenants relocated.
 By August 2009, the mall's last three inline tenants moved out, leaving only Sears, The Bon-Ton and Save-A-Lot operational until its closure.

 In January 2013, the mall building was flooded with up to six inches of water from a pipe, in what was believed by Niagara County police to be an act of vandalism.
 In March 2014 Zoran Cocov purchased the mall for 4.2 million dollars.
 Cocov revealed plans in late 2014 to revive the space adding stores, museums, a sportsplex, wine tasting center, and a business incubator.
 Cocov also received tax breaks for 700,000 dollars for five years for renovations to revive the space.

 In 2016, it was announced that a brewery project was to be added to the current mall project.

 In 2018 both the Sears and Bon-Ton anchor locations at the mall began liquidation sales due to declining sales locally and nationally.
 This represented the final ceasing of the mall as an operating retail complex pending other plans.

 The Niagara International Sports and Entertainment Center project was estimated to finish by the fourth quarter of 2018.
-However, recent site revision complications, such as the anchor store closings, have delayed or potentially altered some of these plans.
+However, recent site revision complications have delayed some of these plans.
+Currently operating in the mall is Niagara International Sports & Entertainment (www.niseevents.com), 7 Gates Screampark (www.7gatesniagara.com), Play University (www.theplayuniversity.com), and others...